Mr-milky-way/FPV-Drone-Sim/README.md

 # FPV-Drone-Sim
-This is a Basic FPV drone simulator made in Unity's High Definition Render Pipeline, right now the only map is the Sample Scene.
+This is a Basic FPV drone simulator made in Unity's High Definition Render Pipeline, right now the only map is the Sample Scene. *THIS IS STILL A WORK IN PROGRESS*

 ## Demo